gathierry/FashionAI-KeyPointsDetectionOfApparel/README.md

 Data preprocessing is performed in ```stage2/data_generator.py``` which is called during the training

 Two networks are used during this challenge, which are ```stage2/cascaded_pyramid_network.py``` and ```stage2v9/cascaded_pyramid_network_v9.py```.
-They are both re-implementation of [Cascaded Pyramid Network for Multi-Person Pose Estimation](https://arxiv.org/abs/1711.07319).
+They are both re-implementations of [Cascaded Pyramid Network for Multi-Person Pose Estimation](https://arxiv.org/abs/1711.07319).
 The final score result from ensemble learning.
 The two networks share the same architecture with different backbones.

 ### Test